-Though it may seem like a trivial matter, without the Moon we would not have eclipses of any kind, including solar or lunar.
+Though it may seem like a trivial matter, without the Moon, we would not have eclipses of any kind, including solar or lunar.
 For a solar eclipse to occur, the Moon must be between the Earth and the Sun so that the Moon's shadow falls on the Earth's surface.
 A lunar eclipse, on the other hand, happens when the Earth's shadow falls on the Moon's surface.
 Obviously, without a Moon to be in either of these positions, we cannot have eclipses.

-But does that effect your daily life?
+But does that affect your daily life?
 Not at all.
 But what about moonlight?
 No matter what phase the Moon is in, it reflects sunlight and casts it down on us.
 Without this moonlight, it would be difficult for many species of animals to hunt, feed, or breed.
 Farmers also make use of the moonlight, taking advantage of the extra visibility it brings.
 It often serves as a navigation booster for those in airplanes and ships also.

 Protection From Debris

-If one looks at the Moon, they will see it is not a perfectly smooth object but has dark discolorations, craters, valleys, and other scars of it's violent past.
+If one looks at the Moon, they will see it is not a perfectly smooth object but has dark discolorations, craters, valleys, and other scars of its violent past.
 These marks are a reminder of what a beating the Moon has taken for us.
 Thanks to having the satellite around us, Earth was able to have a good portion of space debris, such as asteroids and comets, miss it and instead collide with the Moon.
 Who knows how much devastation during our history we would have sustained without this guardian in the sky taking such a brunt of the forces space throws at us.
-At least once an impact with an asteroid caused a mass extinction.
+At least once, an impact with an asteroid caused a mass extinction.
 Who knows what other disasters we would have endured.

 Our Place in The Solar System

 Although the Moon does protect us from many objects in space, the formation of the Moon itself is believed to be an incredibly cataclysmic event.
 Over 4 billion years ago, the newly formed Earth was impacted by a planetesimal, or proto-planet, about the size of Mars.
-Much of the Earth was made molten again and a huge chunk of it blew off to eventually form the Moon.
+Much of the Earth was made molten again, and a huge chunk of it blew off to eventually form the Moon.
 Even though many would say that it may have been better for us if such an event never happened, consider what the results were.

-With this new object orbiting us, our gravitational pull the Sun exerts was changed, meaning that without the Moon in such proximity to us we may not be in the same place in our orbit.
+With this new object orbiting us, the gravitational pull the Sun exerts was changed, meaning that without the Moon in such proximity to us we may not be in the same place in our orbit.
 We could be further out than we are now, meaning colder temperatures, so liquid water may never have flowed on Earth.
 And without liquid water to flow, life is nearly impossible to exist.
 On the flip side, we could be closer to the Sun, meaning higher temperatures, and thus the possibility of water being boiled away.
 It all depends on how that object hit us so long ago.

 Thank the Moon

 Without the Moon, it becomes clear that our way of life changes drastically.
-If we were to suddenly lose it, the effects would take a long time to materialize, but it would be significant.
+If we were to suddenly lose it, the effects would take a long time to materialize, but they would be significant.
 Thankfully, nothing in the foreseeable future will be taking the Moon away from us, short of another planetesimal colliding with us.
-Thanks to the Moon we have a stabilized system that helped life get a foothold on Earth.
+Thanks to the Moon, we have a stabilized system that helped life get a foothold on Earth.
 We would most likely not be here without the Moon, so when you next look up at it, appreciate it for the life it has helped to give us.